 Two types of mobile augmented reality art: marker-based and markerless

 I will give you inspo examples for each approach below.
-If you want in-depth understanding, you can read our blog on the differences between these terms to understand how marker-based and markerless AR works.
+If you want an in-depth understanding, you can read our blog on the differences between markerless and marker-based AR.
 But just to summarize, marker-based AR experience will be attached to another physical piece of content.
 This would most likely be an artwork or an exhibition promo.
-Markerless, on the other hand, would represent the whole experience, with digital content being placed based on GPS coordinates.
+Markerless, on the other hand, would represent the whole experience, with digital content being placed on any flat surface or attached to GPS coordinates.

 Augmented reality ideas for art projects